-Running or working at a digital agency often means you get to work on fun and varied projects that keep your working day interesting, but, like many other jobs, there are some administration elements that need to be taken care of.
+Running or working at a digital agency often means you get to work on fun and varied projects that keep your working day interesting such as using an in house online review management tool, but, like many other jobs, there are some administration elements that need to be taken care of.

 One job that most agency staff can’t avoid is producing client reports, usually in Microsoft Excel.
 Whether it’s a link-building report, backlink analysis, outreach statement or ranking update, digital specialists will almost always need to produce spreadsheets for their paying clients.